SOAR

 • Comprehensive

 The project does not stop after the SOAR implementation.
-If desired, SECUINFRA will also support you during the analysis and further development.
+SECUINFRA can also assist you with analysis and further development on request.

 Strategic partners